ch4s1ngs4nity/SOS_App/README.md

 13. Click start
 14. Type `command`
 15. Click Command Prompt
-16. Type `flutter doctor –android-licenses`
+16. Type `flutter doctor --android-licenses`
 17. Press Enter
 18. You will have to type the letter `y` after each prompt and press Enter
 19. Type `flutter doctor`